ponns/freshdesk-app/README.md

 FreshDesk market place app to get the Computer / Mobile Device details from Jamf|PRO.

 Agents need to provide the Jamf|PRO domain(URL, Example: https://tryitout.jamfcloud.com), User name & Password while installing the app.
+Please note Multiple Jamf accounts can be configured during installation.

 Once installed, The application can be accessed by clicking the Jamf|PRO icon in Ticket Side bar (Right side of the ticket details page).